MicrosoftDocs/architecture-center/docs/reference-architectures/sap/run-sap-hana-for-linux-virtual-machines-content.md

 ### Backup

 SAP HANA data can be backed up in many ways.
 After migrating to Azure, you can continue to use any existing partner backup solutions you already have.
-Azure provides two native approaches to backup—[SAP HANA file-level backup](/azure/virtual-machines/workloads/sap/sap-hana-backup-file-level) and Azure Backup for SAP HANA over the Backint interface.
+Azure provides two native approaches: [SAP HANA file-level backup](/azure/virtual-machines/workloads/sap/sap-hana-backup-file-level) and Azure Backup for SAP HANA over the Backint interface.

 For SAP HANA file-level backup, you can use your tool of choice, such as hdbsql or SAP HANA Studio, and store the backup files on a local disk volume.
 A common mount point for this backup volume is /hana/backup.
 Your backup policies will define the data retention period on the volume.
 As soon as the backup is taken, a scheduled task should copy the backup files to Azure Blob storage for safekeeping.
 The local backup files are kept for expedient recovery.

 Azure Backup offers a simple, enterprise-grade solution for workloads running on virtual machines.
-[Azure Backup for SAP HANA](/azure/virtual-machines/workloads/sap/sap-hana-backup-guide) provides full integration with the SAP HANA backup catalog and guarantees database-consistent, full or point-in-time recoveries.
+[Azure Backup for SAP HANA](/azure/virtual-machines/workloads/sap/sap-hana-backup-guide) provides full integration with the SAP HANA backup catalog and guarantees database-consistent, full, or point-in-time recoveries.
 Azure Backup is [BackInt-certified](https://www.sap.com/dmc/exp/2013_09_adpd/enEN/#/solutions) by SAP.
 See also the [Azure Backup FAQ](/azure/backup/backup-azure-backup-faq).

 ### Monitoring